derDere/bee-bee/README.md

 Realtime multiplayer "bee" demo using Python `websockets` and a lightweight browser client.

-Yes I know thir repository is a total mess!
+Yes I know this repository is a total mess!
 Pay me and I'll clean it up!!!

 ## Links